 My dissertation on herbal medicine and Polycystic Ovarian Syndrome (PCOS) was awarded a First Class Honours.
 An article based on my research has been published in the internationally acclaimed and peer reviewed, Journal of Herbal Medicine, by Elsevier.

 ‘Phytotherapy for Polycystic Ovarian Syndrome: A review of the literature and evaluation of practitioners’ experiences’,

 Journal of Herbal Medicine (doi:10.1016/j.hermed.2014.05.001).

-She is a member of the Professional Training Board of NIMH and is involved in helping organize and deliver a high quality program of professional post graduate training seminars and courses to complementary health practitioners.
+I have been a member of NIMH Continuing Professional Developing team for 8 years and love being involved in helping organize and deliver a high quality program of professional post graduate training seminars and courses to complementary health practitioners.

-She completed training in Functional Medicine– ‘Nutrition head to toe’ workshop last year and is enrolled in the applying functional medicine training program.
-She regularly attends conferences and seminars and has a particular interest in women’s health.
+I have completed training in Functional Medicine– ‘Nutrition head to toe’ and am enrolled in the applying functional medicine training program.
+I regularly attend conferences and seminars and have a particular interest in women’s health.

-She is an contributing author the herbal academy and has published articles including ‘Two Herbal adaptogens for Adrenal health’ and a three part series on ‘Oestrogen Excess ‘ and ‘Polycytic Ovarian Syndrome’ and also ‘Natural solution to the menopause’.
-She also wrote the advanced training course on herbal medicine for pregnancy and fertility.
+I am an contributing author the herbal academy and have published articles on various topics including ‘Two Herbal adaptogens for Adrenal health’ and a three part series on ‘Oestrogen Excess ‘ and ‘Polycytic Ovarian Syndrome’ and also ‘Natural solution to the menopause’.
+I also wrote the advanced training course on herbal medicine for pregnancy and fertility.

 I have also contributed to Om Yoga and lifestyle magazine and the early hour.

 I collaborate with a wildlife artist and yoga teacher on the Wild Roots Calendar based in Brighton.